Noun for pre-eminence | Arabic free course

 And fitnah is greater than killing.
 (2:217)

-5. The feminine of أَفْعَلُ is فُعْلَى, but the form أَفْعَلُ is used for feminine comparative adjectives.
+While the feminine form of أَفْعَلُ is فُعْلَى, the masculine form, أَفْعَلُ, is often employed for feminine comparative adjectives.

 Example: